pptik/quakezone-work/README.md

 Steps:

-1. Open this in Visual Studio Code
+1. Open this in Visual Studio Code or Gitpod
 2. Run: `yarn`
 3. In first terminal: